Supporting Our Boys

 - Special Educational Needs & Disabilities Coordinator, Clare Scott

 Support from the Multi Agency Safeguarding Hub

-In rare cases, we may also work with expert professionals outside the school or external agencies for extra support.
+In rare cases, we may also work with expert professionals outside the College or external agencies for extra support.
 This includes the Multi-Agency Safeguarding Hub (MASH), an umbrella organisation that oversees safeguarding concerns for children and young people in Jersey.

 MASH includes representatives from Government departments and other bodies whose work includes care for vulnerable children and young people.
 It provides a single point of contact for anyone who has concerns.
 Parents can contact MASH as well as professionals such as teachers and doctors, members of the public and family members.

 MASH allows agencies to work together more closely, ensuring that information is shared appropriately, and that responses are timely and coordinated.